giovante/Image-classification-using-convolutional-neural-network-project/README.md

 # Image-classification-using-convolutional-neural-network-project

-The aim of this analysis is to generate the Jupyter Notebook to explore the application ofConvolutional Neural Networks (CNN) for Image Classi􀂦cation.
+The aim of this project is to generate the Jupyter Notebook to explore the application of Convolutional Neural Networks (CNN) for Image Classi􀂦cation.
-During this exploration of the dataset, two speci􀂦c algorithms or architectures will be utilzed, whichare LeNet and AlexNet algorithm.
+During this exploration of the dataset, two speci􀂦c algorithms or architectures were utilzed, which are LeNet and AlexNet algorithm.